 Individuals may experience allergic reactions in only a couple of minutes, half an hour, a day, a week, or even two weeks.
-What’s more, the amount of allergen that causes a reaction can also differ.
+What’s more, the amount of allergen that causes a reaction can also vary.
 For the most sensitive individuals, the smell of the allergen is enough to trigger symptoms.

-The situation in Hong Kong
+The Situation in Hong Kong and Beyond

 A 2012 study reveals that the prevalence of food allergy in children aged 14 and below in Hong Kong was 4.8%, based on a survey of 7,393 children.
-The study found that shellfish was the most common allergens are:
+The study found that the most common allergens are:

 Note: When it comes to adults in Hong Kong, there is very little data on the prevalence of allergies.
 As only a minority of children will grow out of their allergic diseases, the problem will likely persist into adulthood.